atcollab/at/docs/README.md

 directory and add a link to it in the sidebar configuration file.
 Images should be put in the `docs/assets/images` directory.

-For an example of handling equations and images, look at the `docs/sample.md` document.
+**For an example showing some of the available features, look at the `docs/sample.md` document**.
 The resulting Web page can be seen [here](https://atcollab.github.io/at/sample.html).

 > To enable conversion to HTML, a jekyll-specific section delimited by
 > "`---`" lines must be present at the top of the file.
 It does not appear in the output